COVID-19 testing and treatments

 Rapid tests can be used to test people with COVID-19 symptoms at home.

 Test kits are available for free at many community pharmacies.
-Anyone can ask for it.
-You don’t have to show identification.

 Find rapid test kits at a pharmacy

-How to use a rapid antigen at home test
+How to use a rapid antigen test at home

 Each kit comes with instructions on how to use the tests.
 You can also ask the pharmacist if you have questions.